bertrand-caron/infinite_monkeys/README.md

 # "Infinite Monkeys?"

 The project name comes from the adage that an infinite number of monkeys typing at an infinite number of typewriters will produce the works of Shakespeare.

+This project began at the [2018 Brisbane Internet Freedom Hack: Defending Truth](https://internetfreedomhack.org/brisbane).